 Our firm, Sterling IAQ Consultants Ltd. has become directly involved in this issue investigating concerns resulting from exposure to mould (mold) in moisture troubled buildings.

-Causes of Mould Growth in Buildings
+Growth in Buildings

 Mould (mold) and moisture damage to the building is caused by a number of factors: